-Uneducated and inexperienced doctors are a person with a TBI worst nightmare.
-Doctors and therapists with lack of empathy only compound the struggles one goes through.
+Uneducated and inexperienced doctors are a person with a TBI, worst nightmare.
+Doctors and therapists who lack of empathy only compound the struggles one goes through.

 I've been working on pulling this blog together for the past five, freaking years.
 Once you get to know me more, that number will impress upon you how long that really is for me.

 I have to work slowly and use special equipment like a bluetooth voice to text headset to write because my typing skills can no longer keep up with my brain's inner dialog, as well as that I think I'm hitting keys that I'm actually not.
 Typing words I'm actually not.
 Not mistakes.
 Completely different words from intended.
 See?
 There's one of those unseen issues that can complicate one's life.
 When one stacks up, layer upon layer, suddenly functioning daily with tasks everyone else takes for granted, is very difficult.

 I'm going to put out a disclaimer here.
 I'm stubborn, so I'm resistive to asking my husband to proof read everything I write.
 I hope what I share comes across in a coherent, easy to understand manner.
 My apologies if it doesn't always do that.
 I've never been a savvy word smith.
 Verbally - much better, at least I used to be.
 Written - not so much.
 I'm more interested in meeting my goals of sharing openly with you in hopes you find something useful or even comforting in what I share.

 I want you to know that I am by no means a medical expert.
 So take the information I share as simply information for you or a loved one can then go dive into and see if any of it works for you.